 For more inside intelligence about the STM publishing market and leading players, see Simba Information’s report STM Online Services 2019-2023.

-Another great resource is the newly published blog post "The Pandemic, Disinformation and the Pace of Change in STM Publishing."
+Other great resources include the newly published blog posts "The Rise of Text Mining and Growing Corruption in STM Publishing" and "The Pandemic, Disinformation and the Pace of Change in STM Publishing."